 Is GRAM good for kids?

-It’s an excellent place to introduce kids to the wonders of art and inspire a lifelong interest in art appreciation – and creation, as Grand Rapids Art Museum hosts Drop-in Studio every Saturday from 1-4pm for kids to engage in hands-on art projects.
+It’s an excellent place to introduce kids to the wonders of art and inspire a lifelong interest in art appreciation – and creation, as Grand Rapids Art Museum hosts Drop-in Studio every Saturday for kids to engage in hands-on art projects.

 When is GRAM open?

-Noon-6pm Tuesday, noon-9pm Thursday, 10am-4pm Friday and Sunday, and 10am-6pm Saturday.
+Noon-5pm Tuesday, noon-8pm Thursday, 12am-5pm Friday and 10am-4pm Saturday and Saturday.

 What is the admission price?

-Admission is $10 for adults, $8 for seniors (62+) and students with ID, and $6 for youth (6-17).
-Children 5 years and under may enter free.
+Admission is $12 for adults, $10 for Seniors (62+) and Students with ID, and $6 for Youth (6-17).
+Children 5 years and under enter free.
+Prices are subject to change, confirm with the Museum before your visit.

 Are there any discounts available?

-Meijer Free Tuesdays and Meijer Free Thursday nights offer free admission from noon-6pm each Tuesday and 5-9pm on Thursdays.
 Through Museums for All, EBT cardholders and up to three guests can enjoy free admission.
-The Grand Rapids Art Museum is also a Blue Star Museum proud to offer free admission to active-duty military personnel and their family year-round.
+The Grand Rapids Art Museum is also a Blue Star Museum and is proud to offer free admission to active-duty military personnel and their family year-round.
+KCAD and GRCC students and faculty also receive free general admission to GRAM year-round.
+Grand Rapids Public Library cardholders can check out tickets at any of the eight GRPL locations for a free visit to the Museum once a year.

 Can I purchase or reserve tickets online?

 Guests are encouraged to reserve admission tickets online prior to arrival.
+Tickets may also be purchased in the Museum lobby.

 Is the Grand Rapids Art Museum accessible for guests with special needs?